Audrey Sale-Barker: Aviation

 In 1929, Sale-Barker earned her 'ticket' from the Royal Aero Club (RAeC).
 In October and November 1932, she and another female pilot, Joan Page, flew from London to Cape Town in a de Havilland Gipsy Moth.
 They were held up for a time in Cairo when the Sudanese authorities wouldn't permit them to fly through the country.
 On their return from Cape Town, they crashed near Nairobi; Page broke her leg, and Sale-Barker suffered a minor head injury.
 According to one contemporaneous account, the women were sighted by scouting plane and then located by a rescue party.
 But according to another, more persistent account, the aviators were saved when a Maasai tribesman came upon them, and Sale-Barker sent him for help with a note written in lipstick, reading "Please come and fetch us.
 We've had an aircrash AND ARE HURT."
 She had the note framed and it hung in her Dorset home.

 In June 1940, Sale-Barker joined the Women's Section of the Air Transport Auxiliary (ATA), the organisation responsible for ferrying military aircraft from the aircraft-factories to the RAF units.
 She was a close friend of famed ATA pilot Amy Johnson.
 On 30 November 1945, it was Sale-Barker who was charged with lowering the ATA flag for the last time.

 Marriage and later life

-On 6 August 1947, she married fellow-aviator George Douglas-Hamilton, 10th Earl of Selkirk, one of the legendary Douglas-Hamilton brothers, all four of whom had distinguished wartime careers in the RAF.
+On 6 August 1947, she married fellow aviator George Douglas-Hamilton, 10th Earl of Selkirk, one of the legendary Douglas-Hamilton brothers, all four of whom had distinguished wartime careers in the RAF.
+On her marriage she became Audrey Douglas-Hamilton, Countess of Selkirk.
 The couple had no children.

-She died in 1994, just one month after her husband.
+She died in Dorset on 21 December 1994, just one month after her husband.
 In a remembrance written a few days after her death by her sister-in-law, Elizabeth Douglas-Hamilton, Duchess of Hamilton and Brandon, she described her postwar married life as a selfless one, dedicated to supporting her husband and those in need.

-Her nephew is the Scottish Conservative politician James Douglas-Hamilton.
+The Scottish Conservative politician James Douglas-Hamilton was her nephew.